zack/slackbot/README.md

 1) There are also some (as of now undocumented) emoji interactions.
 Sorry!

-# Emoji you will want
+# Emojis you will want
-(TODO: Add these to the repo)
-1) :learn: and :unlearn:
-1) The Slack bubble letters emoji pack plus :spacer:
+1) The Slack bubble letters emoji pack
+1) The emojis in the `emojis` directory.
+Make sure you don't change the names.